appserver-io/appserver/README.md

 you'll find the Application Server software in the folder `/opt/appserver`.

 When the installation has been finished the Application Server will be started automatically.
-If you need to restart the Application Server, after you've deployed a new app for example, you can use the init scripts `sbin/appserverctl` and `sbin/memcachectl` therefore.
-Both accept `start`, `stop` and `restart` as parameter.
+If you need to restart the Application Server, after changing the configuration for example, you can use the init scripts `sbin/appserverctl` and `sbin/watcherctl` therefore.
+You might as well start additional services, `sbin/phpfpmctl` would be useful, as it is out default FastCGI backend.
+All of them accept `start`, `stop` and `restart` as parameter.

-Start your favorite browser and open the URL `http://127.0.0.1:9080/demo` to load the demo application.
+Start your favorite browser and open the URL `http://127.0.0.1:9080/example` to load the example application.

 ## Installation on a Debian Wheezy
 If you're on a Debian system you don't need to download the .deb package.
 Follow these instructions: